cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 - `allowFileAccessFromFileURLs` (`WKPreferences`, `false` by default): it enables JavaScript running in the context of a `file://` scheme URL to access content from other `file://` scheme URLs
 - `allowUniversalAccessFromFileURLs` (`WKWebViewConfiguration`, `false` by default): it enables JavaScript running in the context of a `file://` scheme URL to access content from any origin

-For example, it is possible to set the **[undocumented](https://github.com/WebKit/webkit/blob/master/Source/WebKit/UIProcess/API/Cocoa/WKPreferences.mm#L470) `allowFileAccessFromFileURLs` property** by doing this:
+For example, it is possible to set the **[undocumented property](https://github.com/WebKit/webkit/blob/master/Source/WebKit/UIProcess/API/Cocoa/WKPreferences.mm#L470)** `allowFileAccessFromFileURLs` by doing this:

 Objective-C: